 Do you dream of beating the odds and ensuring your startup is a success?

 When you start a business you want to succeed, but you know that most startups fail.
-Generally, it’s not one giant mistakes that kills a startup.
+Generally, it’s not one giant mistake that kills a startup.
 Most startups fail for multiple reasons.
 Unsuccessful entrepreneurs will tell you they failed because…they ran out of money or their marketing strategy was weak.

 Startups are like airplanes, they crash because of multiple errors, not just one.